Marco Casambre: Philippines U22

-Casambre was part of the Philippines U22 squad that competed in the 2019 Southeast Asian Games held in Philippines.
+Casambre was part of the Philippines U22 squad that competed in the 2019 Southeast Asian Games held in the Philippines.

 Philippines

-In March 2016, he was among the 35 players called up by the Philippine Football Federation to participate in a training camp with the senior national team which was preparing for two then upcoming 2018 FIFA World Cup qualifier matches.
+In March 2016, he was among the 35 players called up by the Philippine Football Federation to participate in a training camp with the senior national team, which was preparing for two then upcoming 2018 FIFA World Cup qualification matches.

 Casambre impressed Philippine head coach Thomas Dooley during training.
-Dooley described the footballer as "awake" and "there", complimented his play using his left foot, noted his minimal mistakes when passing out of the back, and remarked that his "good in the air".
+Dooley described the footballer as "awake" and "there", complimented his play using his left foot, noted his minimal mistakes when passing out of the back, and remarked that he was "good in the air".
 This led to the Philippine mentor to select him as one of the starting players in the Philippines match against Thailand on November 25, 2016, the team's final group stage match at the 2016 AFF Championship.
 He was later subbed out in his international debut match for Kevin Ingreso in the 79th minute.